 How to Stop a Dog from Peeing Inside the Home

 If, and when your dog starts having accidents inside your home it is essential to use the proper cleaning products to deodorize the urine odor completely to help keep your canine offenders away from these spots again!
 Many cleaning products do a great job of using fragrances and masking agents to hide the smell of urine from the surface, rather than removing the actual urine odor.
 This can lead your dog right back to the scene of the crime and leave them primed to come back and urinate again in this area as they still smell their urine scent.
+If your dog has a urine accident on your favorite rug or carpeting in your home, it may be an easy fix with the OdorKlenz Carpet & Rug Refresher – an effective odor elimination maintenance for your upholstered flooring.

 The OdorKlenz Pet Urine Eliminator is your number one source for safe and effective urine and pet odor removal.
 Most urine odor eliminating products are primarily designed to focus on one aspect or chemistry of the urine odor problem, often just masking the urine odor with perfumes and fragrances.
 OdorKlenz Pet, however, uses a patented technology that actually attacks odors at the source, allowing the product to work via multiple pathways to achieve complete odor neutralization.
 If you start to notice your dog going to one specific area inside your home to pee, break out the OdorKlenz Pet Urine Eliminator to break this cycle.